 - Adjust your grind as fine as the machine allows.
-Finer grind reduces the extraction time.
+The finer grind reduces the extraction time.

 Even though this method does not provide a perfect taste of coffee as the first method, it is still a great way to prepare your brew.
-This method is convenient when trying to make ristretto on an espresso machine based on the pressurized filters.
+In addition, this method is convenient for making Ristretto on an espresso machine based on pressurized filters.

 - Adjust your grind as fine as the machine allows and tamp.

-- Once you get started, wait until you get 30ml coffee or a double ristretto.
+- Once you start, wait until you get 30ml coffee or a double ristretto.